russell-cooks/azure-docs/articles/media-services/live-video-analytics-edge/2-signal-gate-tutorial.md

 ---
-title: Two signal gate event-based video recording to your edge devices's file system and the cloud - Azure
+title: Two signal gate event-based video recording to your Edge devices's file system and the cloud - Azure
-description: In this tutorial, you'll learn how to use Azure Live Video Analytics on Azure IoT Edge to record an event-based video recording to the cloud and play it back from the cloud. ms.topic: tutorial ms.date: 1/29/2021
+description: In this tutorial, you'll learn how to use Azure Live Video Analytics on Azure IoT Edge to record an event-based video recording to the cloud and your Edge device's file system. ms.topic: tutorial ms.date: 1/29/2021

 ---
-# Tutorial: Two signal gate event-based video recording to your edge device's file system and the cloud.
+# Tutorial: Two signal gate event-based video recording to your Edge device's file system and the cloud.

-In this tutorial, you’ll learn how use Azure Live Video Analytics on Azure IoT Edge to selectively record portions of a live video source to your edge device’s file system and Azure Media Services in the cloud.
+In this tutorial, you’ll learn how use Azure Live Video Analytics on Azure IoT Edge to selectively record portions of a live video source to your Edge device’s file system and Azure Media Services in the cloud.

 In this tutorial, you will: